Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 If WebBank is suing you, you need to know exactly how to respond to avoid making matters worse.
 Although it might feel like you have no hope, there are many avenues that you can take to improve your situation.
-It might feel like you should avoid it, but that is the last thing you should do.
+It can be tempting to avoid debt collectors, but doing so leaves you vulnerable if they decide to take action, such as suing you.

 What is WebBank, and how does it work?